vsjakhar/nativescript-image-upload/README.md

+# nativescript-image-upload
+Native Script Upload to Server from Camera and Gallery

+### Install recomended Plugins

 # NativeScript with Angular Drawer Navigation Template

 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.